-Webster is a very quiet little place except for Mondays.
-That is the one day of the week when the markets are open.
+Webster is a very quiet little place except for Sundays and Mondays.
+Those are the only days the markets are open.

 One of those laws kept people from doing business on Sunday, so the good ole boys of the area shifted their farmer's market to Monday.

 The tradition stuck for many years, but no more.

 During the peak of the winter season, when all of the snowbirds have come down to Florida for the winter, the flea and farmer markets are so busy you have to search awhile for a parking space.